 This talk will explain how job insecurities can be brought out by IT leadership decisions, and how this can lead to real-life vulnerabilities in software.
 This is not a talk about “feelings”, this is a talk about creating programs, governance and policies that ensure security throughout the entire SDLC.

 No more laying blame and pointing fingers, it’s time to put our egos aside and focus on building high-quality software that is secure.
-The cause and effect of insecurities and other behavioral influencers, as well as several detailed and specific solutions will be presented that can be implemented at your own place of work, immediately.
+The cause and effect of insecurities and other behavioural influencers, as well as several detailed and specific solutions will be presented that can be implemented at your own place of work, immediately.
 No more ambiguity or uncertainty from now on, only crystal-clear expectations.

 1:40pm - 2:10pm • Saanich Room

-Applied Session: “Mind the Gap” – Future-Proofing your Privacy Program
+Applied Session: “Mind the Gap” – Future-Proofing Your Privacy Program

 Artificial Intelligence, Big Data, Internet of Things and other data and technology developments and trends are timely and relevant.
 Building in privacy by design and privacy by default are important; but will not enable you to anticipate every risk or prevent every privacy incident.
 And implementation of these strategies and technologies will only amplify your potential points of privacy failure.